CaesarSaladd/1800-202530_DTC12/README.md

 ## Dating is overated.
 Eat good food instead!

 ## Overview
-- Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
+- Binge is a client-side JavaScript web application that helps users discover and explore restaurants.
+The app allows users to search for restaurants using filters such as cuisine, price, distance, and ratings, or swipe through a deck of restaurant cards to quickly browse options.
+Each restaurant card includes key details such as name, location, cuisine type, price range, and an image.
+Users can browse freely and save their favorite restaurants for easy access later.
-- Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.
-Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
-- Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.
+- Developed for the COMP 1800 course, this project applies User-Centred Design principles and agile project management, and demonstrates integration with Firebase backend services for storing user favorites and supporting real-time updates.
+Binge is designed to make choosing where to eat fast, intuitive, and fun.
 ---

 ## Features

-- Browse a list of curated hiking trails with images and details
+- Browse a list of curated restaurants with images and details
+- Swipe through a deck of restaurant cards to discover new options
+- Filter restaurants by cuisine, price, distance, and rating
-- Mark and unmark trails as favorites
+- Mark and unmark restaurants as favorites
-- View a personalized list of favorite hikes
+- Write, edit, and read reviews for restaurants
 - Responsive design for desktop and mobile

 ---